-- Decline: Speak to your retention or acquisition plan to keep customers such as new products and more feature innovations.
+- Decline: Outline ideas in your retention or acquisition plan to keep customers, such as new products and more feature innovations.

 Organizational structure: Include an organizational chart showing how your business is structured.
 This will illustrate that you know who is managing what aspect of your business.